n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram/index.md

 ## Add a bot to a Telegram channel

 For a bot to send a message to a channel, you must add the bot to the channel.
-If the bot hasn't been added to the channel, you'll see an error with a description like:
+If you haven't added the bot to the channel, you'll see an error with a description like:
 `Error: Forbidden: bot is not a participant of the channel`.

 To add a bot to a channel: